-Three cautions apply when reading this file as an input continuum.
-First, if the keyword last does not appear on this command then the continuum from each iteration will be saved and the code will become confused when it tries to read this file.
-You should include the last option on the command since you only want results from the last iteration.
-Second, save output should not be written into the same file as the input file during the second calculation.
+Two cautions apply when reading this file as an input continuum.
+First, save output should not be written into the same file as the input file during the second calculation.
 The file containing the first continuum will be overwritten if this occurs.
-Finally, the first two lines contain header information and they are skipped.
+Second, the first couple of lines contain header information that is needed by the code.
 They should not be deleted.